f3-factory/F3com-data/framework-variables/main.md

 ERROR.trace - stack trace
 ```

-While developing your application, it's best to set the debug level to maximum so you can trace all errors to their root cause:-
+While developing your application, it's best to set the debug level to maximum so you can trace all errors to their root cause:

 ``` php
 $f3->set('DEBUG',3);